 ‘Have you been listening!?’ – Approximately 5 questions linked directly with the talk just given and ‘teams’ enter answers onto the sheet.

 Guess the Value – 3 Items shown on the projector, which vary in value/rarity etc. Paul offers a brief description of the item and the audience place their estimate on the score sheet.
 Duration: 15 mins

 Valuations – Paul to go through all the items brought along by the audience giving histories/values etc.

 Duration: 40 mins

-Answers/prizes - Teams ‘swap’ answer sheets for marking - Paul gives answers to first 5 questions with brief description with prize to the winner.
+Answers/prizes – Teams ‘swap’ answer sheets for marking – Paul gives answers to the first 5 questions with a brief description and a prize to the winner.
 Duration 20 mins